aerospike-community/aerospike-linqpad-driver/README.md

 test.players.Import(@"c:\users\randersen_aerospike\Desktop\player.json");
 test.Import(@"c:\users\randersen_aerospike\Desktop\player.json", "players");
 ```
+# Encryption and Authentication
+Support for TLS encryption and authentication is fully supported by enabling these options in the connection dialog.
+This includes the LIINQPad Password Manager intergation.
+If the password manager is not used, all password are encryped using the Windows Data Protection API.
 # Examples

 Sample scripts can be found in the [LINQPad Sample tree view tab](https://www.linqpad.net/nugetsamples.aspx) under “nuget” or in the “linqpad-samples” folder in GitHub.